steqeq/0000/README.md

 * SLES 15 SP1

+#### Experimental Operating Systems
+The ROCm v3.1.x platform is not officially supported by us on these platforms, but rather the operating system's own community.

+* Arch Linux

 For details about deploying the ROCm v3.1.x on these operating systems, see the Deploying ROCm section later in the document.